cloudgear-io/azure-accessplatform-windows-gpu/README.md

 * Provide a Name for the OMS Workspace.
 * Link your Subscription to the OMS Portal.
-* Depending upon the region, a Resource Group would be created in the Sunscription like "mms-weu" for "West Europe" and the named OMS Workspace with portal details etc. would be created in the Resource Group.
+* Depending upon the region, a Resource Group would be created in the Sunscription like "mms-weu" for "West Europe" and the named OMS Workspace with portal details etc. would be created in the Resource Grou
 * login to https://<<OMSWorkspaceName>>.portal.mms.microsoft.com
 * Add The solutions "Agent Health", "Backup", "Security & Compliance", "Activity Log Analytics" and "Protection & Recovery" Solutions from the "Solutions Gallery" of the OMS Portal of the workspace.
 * Logon to the OMS Workspace and Go to -> Settings -> "Connected Sources"  -> "Windows Servers" -> Obtain the Workspace ID like <code>ba1e3f33-648d-40a1-9c70-3d8920834669</code> and the "Primary and/or Secondary Key" like <code>xkifyDr2s4L964a/Skq58ItA/M1aMnmumxmgdYliYcC2IPHBPphJgmPQrKsukSXGWtbrgkV2j1nHmU0j8I8vVQ==</code>